Community building first – Report on our inspiring Malawi study visit

+Community building was center stage during IPA’s Malawi study visit.
 Our Director and Project Manager were invited for a 1-week study visit by our member in Malawi, the Students’ Parents Association (SPA).
 The visit took place between 13 and 20 February 2023, and we had the opportunity to meet well over 1000 of the 3.5 million members of the organisations, visited several primary and secondary schools, and had a meeting with the Minister of Education and her Deputy.
 It was a first step in Parents International co-designing activities and projects with SPA to support parents in one of the poorest countries in the world.

 Malawi is a former British colony, formerly known as Nyasaland, situated in South-eastern Africa.
 It has a very young population of about 20 million people with a roughly 20% share of children in the population and only about 3% over 65 years of age.
 Nearly 75% of the people live below the poverty level that is an income of 1.9 USD per day.
 In the country, there are about 6000 primary schools that obviously mean large schools and large classes.